ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 2. Save the the change and restart the `ssh` service.

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart sshd.service
     ~~~

 #### Setting up user specific authentication methods

-It's possible to particularize the authentication methods per user, something that will solve us a problem with the `root` superuser.
+It is possible to particularize the authentication methods per user, something that will solve us a problem with the `root` superuser.
 In our standalone node scenario, we have disabled the ssh access to the `root` user but, for more advanced (clustered) scenarios, you may need to enable the `root` remote access through `ssh`.
 In such scenarios, the TOTP token is problematic since Proxmox VE uses the `root` superuser for launching certain automated tasks (backups, clustering actions, etc), and automations cannot input TOTP codes.

-So, it's better to do the following:
+So, it is better to do the following:

 - Generate a particular pam group for users authorized to connect through ssh, but not including `root`.